Saudi oil attacks came from southwest Iran, U.S. official says, raising tensions

 “Iran is essentially saying, ‘If I can’t get my oil into international markets, then no one should be able to do it’,” he said.
 “They are basically looking to destabilize an international market that they have been cut out of by U.S. sanctions.”

-Reporting by Parisa Hafezi and Steve Holland; Additional reporting by Reuters teams in London, Dubai, Washington, Riyadh, Cairo, Berlin, Paris, Singapore and New Delhi; Writing by Alistair Bell; Editing by Andrew Cawthorne and Howard Goller
+Reporting by Parisa Hafezi and Steve Holland; Additional reporting by Reuters teams in London, Dubai, Washington, Riyadh, Cairo, Berlin, Paris, Singapore and New Delhi; Writing by Alistair Bell and Lincoln Feast; Editing by Andrew Cawthorne and Howard Goller